 The Chicago Manual of Style is an indispensable asset for writers as well as our press’s default style guide.
 There you will find almost everything you’ll need to construct a manuscript that conforms to the standards of academic publishing.
 From usage and syntax to workflow and copyright, almost every topic an author might find useful is covered within its pages.
 The online version of the manual is excellent, and access to it is often free through university libraries.
 (Consult your research librarian for more details.)
 Access to a copy or to the website is compulsory for new authors who are working with our copyeditors to finalize a manuscript.

 Use this Word template to make careful records of all illustrations and text included in your work that are not original.
 As the author (or the editor of a collected work), you are responsible for acquiring any permissions needed for inclusion in your book of any artwork or written material that belongs to some other party.
 When permission is required, provide a copy of a permissions request signed from the current rights holder.
 If you are claiming that permission is not necessary, provide an explanation of why that situation applies based on public domain or fair use exceptions.
-For more information on permissions, copyright, and fair use, visit these Permissions FAQs from the American Association of University Presses, where you’ll also find templates for permissions requests.
+For more information on permissions, copyright, and fair use, visit the Permissions FAQs (link on this page) from the American Association of University Presses, where you’ll also find templates for permissions requests.